olivergregorius/mqtt-power-control-interface/README.md

 }
 ```

-The `action` attribute can take the values `powerOn` and `powerOff`, whereas both of the actions trigger a 500 millisecond power button push, regardless of the
+The `action` attribute can take the values `powerOn` and `powerOff`, whereas for now both of the actions trigger a 500 millisecond power button push, regardless
-current state of the device.
+of the current state of the device.

 ## Disclaimer